-- Logic doesn’t always make sense, but everything happens for a reason.
+- True “logic” doesn’t always make sense, but everything happens for a reason.

 - Life is too short to complain.

-- The only pain you suffer is the one you create yourself.
+- The only pain you suffer is the pain you create yourself.

 Excited about stoicism?
 Let’s begin your training, young philosopher!